gamemanual0/gm0/source/docs/awards/award-types.rst

 - Present numbers, but only emphasize them if they’re large with a wow factor
    - Make sure your numbers are somewhat accurate!
 If you are at a large event, you can get a rough headcount from the organizers, but its generally better to know roughly how many people actually stopped and looked at your team.
 - Present stories to the judges, not just overviews.
-Tell personal stories
+Tell personal stories.
 - Log all your outreach events, with who went and how many hours each person did in its own place separate from the engineering notebook.
-This makes it easier to compile total numbers and shows the judges every outreach activity/event in one place
+This makes it easier to compile total numbers and shows the judges every outreach activity/event in one place.
 - For a bigger impact make sure you have more resources then just your team's information at an event, having details for *FIRST*\ |reg| Lego League teams in addition to your *FIRST*\ |reg| Tech Challenge information can broaden how many people you reach.
 - Follow up, follow up, follow up!
 If a person gives you a business card or a student expresses interest, it doesn't hurt to follow up if they don't reach out as promised.
 People can forget or get busy, sometimes a reminder is useful!